How It Works

 At its core, the system works as follows:

-4. Both parties receive instant confirmation that the transaction is complete.
+4. Both parties receive instant confirmation

 This happens within seconds, at any time of day, including weekends and public holidays.